 To install additional PHP modules, use the following syntax:

-sudo apt install php<version>-<package_name>
+sudo apt install php[version]-[package_name]

 For example:

-sudo apt install php8.1-posix
+sudo apt install php8.4-common

-sudo apt install php7.4-{mysql,zip,bcmath}
+sudo apt install php8.4-{mysql,zip,bcmath}

-To list all loaded PHP modules run the command:
+To list all loaded PHP modules, run the command:

 php -m

-The output lists all compiled PHP modules, as in the example below.
+The output lists all compiled PHP modules.

 How to Uninstall PHP on Ubuntu